Congressional Fellowship FAQS

 You will need to submit two (2) letters of recommendation.
 You may either upload your letter(s) onto the application form OR your recommender(s) may directly submit their letter(s) of recommendation to us via email at firstname.lastname@example.org with the subject line “APAICS Congressional Fellowship Recommendation Letter for [YOUR NAME].”
-All letters of recommendation must be submitted by the deadline on July 30 at 11:59 PM ET.
+All letters of recommendation must be submitted by the deadline on January 26 by 11:59pm ET.
 Letters submitted late by applicants or their recommenders will not be accepted.

 8. Is the Fellowship limited to specific political parties?

 No. APAICS is a non-partisan organization and encourages applicants interested in serving in both Democrat and Republican offices to apply.
 Our goal is to provide the best fellowship experience regardless of party affiliation.

 Yes.
 Individuals who are seeking consideration under the “Deferred Action for Childhood Arrival” (DACA) policy must possess an Employment Authorization Document at the time of application that is valid throughout the program.

 No. Unfortunately, APAICS does not provide housing assistance for congressional fellows.

 11. If I am not accepted, can I apply again in the future?